geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 ..
 The ability to grab figure out what classes to import is a key skill; we are
     starting off here with a simple example with a single import.

-* Try and sort out what all the different “side car” files are – and what they are for.
-The sample data set includes “shp”, “dbf” and “shx”.
+* Try and sort out what all the different "side car" files are - and what they are for.
+The sample data set includes "shp", "dbf" and "shx".
 How many other side car files are there?

 ..
 This exercise asks users to locate the geotools user guide or wikipedia